-Description Specifies whether to check for a TXT Sender Policy Framework record, if an SPF record is present.
-Sets the response to SRV records that refer to CNAMEs.
-Checks for non-terminal wildcards.
-Framework record, if an SPF record is present.
-Sets the response to SRV records that refer to CNAMEs. - Checks for non-terminal wildcards.
-Specifies the type of database to be used to store zone data.
-Indicates that a forward, hint, or stub zone is to be treated as a delegation-only type zone.
-Disables DS digest types from a specified zone.
-Disables individual empty zones.
-Configures a Dynamically Loadable Zone (DLZ) database in named.conf.
-Configures a DynDB database in named.conf.
-Specifies the contact name in the returned SOA record for empty zones.
-Specifies the server name in the returned SOA record for empty zones.
-Enables or disables all empty zones.
-Specifies the zone's filename.
-Controls whether pending zone writes are flushed when the name server exits.

-d from previous page Description Description Sets the interval at which the server performs zone maintenance tasks for all zones marked as dialup.
-Specifies the view in which a given zone is defined.
-Specifies whether BIND 9 maintains a separate signed version of a zone.
-Allows the default journal's filename to be overridden.
-Specifies the file format of zone files.
-Sets the maximum number of records permitted in a zone.
-Specifies a maximum permissible time-to-live (TTL) value, in seconds.
-Specifies the directory where configuration parameters are stored for zones added by rndc addzone.
-Sets the delay (in seconds) between sending sets of NO-TIFY messages for a zone.
-Specifies the rate at which NOTIFY requests are sent during normal zone maintenance operations.
-Sets the propagation delay from the time the parent zone is updated to when the new version is served by all of the parent zone's name servers.
-Defines a list of delegation agents to be used by primary and secondary zones.
-Defines one or more primary servers for a zone.
+Statement e 7 - continued from previous page Description check-spf υσουτιμιίοτι спеск-spj Specifies whether to check for a TXT Sender Policy Framework record, if an SPF record is present. check-srv-cname Sets the response to SRV records that refer to CNAMEs. check-wildcard Checks for non-terminal wildcards. database Specifies the type of database to be used to store zone data. delegation-only Indicates that a forward, hint, or stub zone is to be treated as a delegation-only type zone. disable-ds-digests Disables DS digest types from a specified zone. disable-empty-zone Disables individual empty zones. dlz Configures a Dynamically Loadable Zone (DLZ) database in named.conf. dyndb Configures a DynDB database in named.conf. empty-contact Specifies the contact name in the returned SOA record for empty zones. empty-server Specifies the server name in the returned SOA record for empty zones. empty-zones-enable Enables or disables all empty zones. file Specifies the zone's filename. flush-zones-on-shutdown Controls whether pending zone writes are flushed when the name server exits. continues on next page ription the interval at which the server performs zone maintere tasks for all zones marked as dialup.
+The interval at which a given zone is defined.
+The interval at which a given zone is defined.
+The interval at which a given zone is defined. the tasks for all zones marked as dialup. ies whether BIND 9 maintains a separate signed s the default journal's filename to be overridden. ies the file format of zone files. ne maximum number of records permitted in a zone. ies a maximum permissible time-to-live (TTL) in seconds. ness the directory where configuration parameters ared for zones added by rndc addzone. ne delay (in seconds) between sending sets of NO-messages for a zone. ies the rate at which NOTIFY requests are sent dur- rmal zone maintenance operations. ne propagation delay from the time the parent zone ated to when the new version is served by all of the zone's name servers. es a list of delegation agents to be used by primary condary zones. es one or more primary servers for a zone. f h